spen0007/DNAtoBMP/README.md

 text file must contain a single string with no control characters.
 String must contain only G,C,A,T and is not case dependent

-mkBMP.py -i inputfile -o outputfile -s scalefactor
+mkBMP.py -i <inputfile> -o <outputfile> -s <scalefactor>

-OR

-mkBMP.py --inputfile inputfile --outputfile outputfile --scalefactor scalefactor
+mkBMP.py --inputfile <inputfile> --outputfile <outputfile> --scalefactor <scalefactor>

-example:

-mkBMP.py -i dna.txt -o myShinybmp.bmp -s 2

-input file is a txt file with genetic data input file must only contain GTAC with no control codes such as line feed or carriage return
+input file is a txt file with genetic data in plain text GTAC etc

 output file is the destination of the bitmap
 NB if the file exists it will be clobbered

-scale factor is a factor to enlarge each pixel by scale factor must be an unsigned integer ie >1 and a whole number we are not shrinking the bitmap and we are not having half pixels factor 16 will give a bmp of width 4096 pixels
+scale factor is a factor to enlarge each pixel by scale factor must be a positive whole number scale factor 16 provides a 4096 pixel width

+default colour scheme can be overriden the switches are -g -t -a -c for guanine, thymine, adenine, and cytosine respectively the colour should be specified as a 24bit hex colour

+go to https://htmlcolorcodes.com for a colour picker which provides hexcodes

+NB limit input checking or error checking, be careful

+example:   python mkBMP.py -i dna.txt -o myDNA.bmp -s 16 -c 8B4232 -a 155995 -g DEA246 -t 462945